 We designed the new library to be mostly housed underground.
-This is because here, the temprature is cooler and therefore better for the large collection of books, magazines, etc. However, we designed the entrance of Mongui Maduro above the ground to make a statement.
-One continuing slab starts as a canopy.
-It continues as a roof and becomes a wall.
-It eventually ends as the roof of the first basement level.
-The canopy is also in line with the axis of Rooi Catootje and gestures the connection between the two.
+This is because here, the temperature is cooler and therefore better for the large collection of books, magazines, etc. However, we designed the entrance of Mongui Maduro above the ground to make a statement.
+One continuing slab starts as an awning, continues as a roof, becomes a wall and ends as the roof of the first basement level.
+The awning is directly across from, and in line with the axis of, Rooi Catootje.

-The library’s entrance is respectful of the plantation house.
-For example, we designed and made the slab the same height as the band, seen on the façade, of the first floor of the house.
-Also, the building height is in line with the height of the house’s terrace.
-We did this to maintain an unimpeded view to the southwest.
-Therefore, we made sure that plantation house Rooi Catootje remains the main building on the plot.
+The library’s entrance is respectful of the plantation house by referencing it with the thickness of the slab and with the maximum height of the building.
+Firstly, the slab is the same height as the band seen on the facade, of the first floor of the house.
+Secondly, the building height is in line with the height of the house’s terrace, to maintain an unimpeded view to the southwest, also making sure plantation house Rooi Catootje remains the main building on the plot.

 Downstairs, the library levels are made up out of multiple parallel walls that continue into the garden.
 Patios ensure that the Mongui Maduro rooms gets enough light and, together with the continuing walls, add a balanced interaction with the surrounding nature.

 Read more about Mongui Maduro here.